-During their five weeks in Paris, students are required to take one lower-division 3.0 UC quarter (2.0 semester) unit city and language course.
+During their eleven weeks in Paris, students are required to take one lower-division 6.0 UC quarter (4.0 semester) unit city and language course.
 Through their coursework, students will learn about French history, culture, and language.
 The course will be team-taught; students will participate in both city (Pursuing Paris) and language (Unlocking French) sections of the course.

-- Lower-division city and language courses meet for a total of thirty hours over the course of five weeks. - Students will be automatically enrolled in the City and Language course.
+• Lower-division city and language courses meet for a total of sixty hours over the course of eleven weeks.